Understanding Shipping Incoterms: FOB, CIF, and EXW

 If your logistics capacity is limited, CIF can be a practical choice, especially for navigating tricky international shipping environments.

-The downside is that you lose some control over the logistics process after the destination port.
 For businesses looking to balance logistics involvement with costs, CIF’s management process can be particularly useful when entering new markets.
 It ensures a streamlined approach while minimizing logistical overhead.

 - Leverage CIF if your logistics resources are tight.